PARADOZX/two_pounds/README.md

 Rendering an object is as easy as passing JSON into the render() method or, if there is repeated content, an array of JSON objects.
 If a key of the JSON matches a template variable the template variable will be replaced by the value of the corresponding JSON key.

-For instance, using the some_template example above:
+For instance, using the some_template example from above:
 ```javascript
 view.render({
     "title" : "Chewbacca's Bowcaster",